Super Tuesday is right around the corner, and Carolina is working to make it easier for all Tar Heels to be able to cast their ballots.

 Students living off-campus should report to their designated polling location.
 Each voter’s assigned polling location is listed on their voter registration card and can also be found on the Orange County Board of Elections website.

-For students planning to vote on March 3, the last day to register is Feb.
+For students planning to vote on March 3, the last day to register was Feb.
 7.

 Photo ID is not required